 Generally, only one mentee will be assigned per mentor.
 Under special circumstances, some senior mentors may be approached to take on 2 or more mentees.
 In such cases, all parties involved will need to be in agreement for the group to proceed.

 It is expected that both mentors & mentees will put forth their best efforts to create a positive relationship.
 If these efforts are unsuccessful contact the Mentoring Coordinator.

 These criteria / preferences are used to assist in the matching of mentor to mentee.

 i.
 Specific industry or type of organization, and

 ii.
 Specific issues you would like to emphasize as a mentoring topic.

-Your resume will initially only be seen by the Mentoring Coordinator as required.
-Once paired, your resume will be shared with your matched mentor / mentee.
-In any case your resume will be viewed by the Mentoring Coordinator and your match ONLY.
+Your resume will initially only be seen by the Mentoring Coordinator.
+Once paired, your resume will be shared with your matched mentor/mentee.
+In any case, your resume will be viewed by the Mentoring Coordinator and your match ONLY.